 In time, Paul began to see Jesus in a way that was not being presented to Christians.
 He felt that Christians were being denied access to something more profound and fulfilling.
 He realised that despite the good works and people he found within organised Christian religions, Christianity was as much about the man-made rules of each Church, as the teachings of its spiritual Jewish founder.
 As many had done before him and since, Paul left the Catholic Church and for a short while floundered.
-He turned his attention to reading popular books and academic papers on biology, astronomy, physics and mainstream philosophy.
+He turned his attention to reading popular science books and academic papers on biology, astronomy, physics and mainstream philosophy.
 He also began studying Buddhism and attended several lectures and meetings at the Buddhist Society in London.
 This led to a deep interest in eastern religions and philosophies including, Zen and Tibetan Buddhism, Hinduism, and Taoism.

 While on holiday in Florida in 2004, Paul happened to watch Dr Wayne Dyer on a television programme.
 He was transfixed.
-It was a major turning point that led him to read, watch or listen to literally all of the works of inter alia Dr Wayne Dyer, Esther Hicks (The Law of Attraction), Neale Donald Walsh (Conversations with God), and ultimately to Eckhart Tolle, and especially his books The Power of Now and A New Earth.
+It was a major turning point that led him to read, watch or listen to literally all of the works of inter alia Dr Wayne Dyer, Esther Hicks (The Law of Attraction), Neale Donald Walsh (Conversations with God), and ultimately Eckhart Tolle, especially his books The Power of Now and A New Earth.

 A chance meeting in 2016 led Paul to the Kabbalah Centre in London.
 Following intense research and studying of Kabbalah, together with hours of discussions with teachers and students at the Kabbalah Centre in London, Paul realised that he was well placed to synthesise his years of studying Christianity and Judaism with what he had learned about Kabbalah.
 He then began writing what would become, 'Jesus & Kabbalah – The Lost Kingdom' - which reached No 1 status on Amazon in a number of categories.